akshayrdeodhar/CoqZIter/report.md

 3. They attempt to prove the theorem using Coq standard library theorems, and lemmas that they have previously proven (somewhat like the library that we have developed).
    i.
 If the proof is successful, the rule may safely be implemented as a transformation in the compiler. ii.
-If the proof leads to a contradiction, they repair their transformation by adding a stronger precondition.
+If the proof leads to a contradiction, they repair the transformation by adding a stronger precondition.

 4. If the proof does not _terminate_, there is no guarantee about its correctness.
-The developer might still choose to implement the the transformation, (for example, in cases where it is necessary for making a kernel work on a particular hardware platform), _with the knowledge that it might be incorrect_.
+The developer might still choose to implement the transformation, (for example, in cases where it is necessary for making a kernel work on a particular hardware platform), _with the knowledge that it might be incorrect_.
 If the developer encounters a corner case bug, they may choose to incorporate its fix into the theorem preconditions, and attempt to prove the rule again.

 We hope that this demonstration encourages the development of such Coq modules for different kinds of transformations.